Today's Articles

 This right of inheritance was generally given to children of free women, who tended to be legitimate offspring in cases of concubinage (this was a common practice in both Amerindian and African customs).
 In the Philippines, which was a Captaincy General of Spain, the term mestizo was used to refer to a Filipino with any foreign ancestry and is usually shortened as Tisoy.

-In Ontario and western Canada, the Métis people are a distinct ethnic community composed of the descendants of Europeans (usually French or Scottish, sometimes English) involved in the fur trade and Canadian First Nations peoples (especially Cree and Anishinaabe.
-For generations, they developed a separate culture of hunters and trappers and were concentrated in the Red River Valley.
+In Ontario and western Canada, the Métis are a distinct ethnic community composed of the descendants of Europeans (usually French or Scottish, sometimes English) involved in the fur trade and Canadian First Nations peoples (especially Cree and Anishinaabe.
+They developed a separate culture of hunters and trappers for generations and were concentrated in the Red River Valley.
 Métis does not include people of mixed European and Inuit ancestry).
 As used in Quebec, however, where there was much earlier contact between French and other European colonists and First Nations peoples, the term refers to anyone of mixed ancestry from these two groups.

 New Poem Each Day